 In recent years Junior has been increasingly sought for leadership development.
 While many of these are ministerial or church-related, he has also helped communicators, sports coaches, developing business leaders, even teachers and doctoral candidates, in some of the most nuanced and often overlooked ways.
-Similarly, a growing number of leaders have expressed interest in a regular commentary or mini-devotional from Junior on leadership.
+Similarly, a growing number of leaders have expressed interest in a regular devotional, mini-teaching, or commentary from Junior on leadership.
 In response, the bit below is for you.
 (All content here and sitewide is the intellectual and copyright property of JDM.
 All rights reserved.)

 When doing multiperson leadership equipping, Junior loves to use small "Mount of Olives" home meetings.
 These relaxed, candid environments compel leaders to ask questions, share freely, dialogue in-depth, nourish interleader intimacy, and practice their gifted craft in a nurturant, but guided, setting.
 Individual follow-up spins off naturally and supernaturally from these unusually productive meetings.

 As a leader, you are the genes of your group or organization.
 Your unique helix of personality, instincts, abilities, experience, and maturity level will determine the visible nature and quality of your group.
-Not only does this impose a stern mandate of personal growth and leadership development, it cautions us to wisely discern the "epigenetics" of leadership also: who we agree to lead, under what conditions, and for how long.
+Not only does this impose a stern mandate of personal growth and leadership development, it cautions us to wisely discern the epigenetics of leadership also: who we agree to lead, under what conditions, and for how long.

 A favorite JDM scripture on leadership captures "the heart" and "the brain" of leadership, or said another way, inner health and leadership skill.
 It is Psalm 78:72 (NKJV): So he shepherded them according to the integrity of his heart, and guided them by the skillfulness of his hands.